-- Oral correction

-- Redirection

-- Proximity

-- Planned feedback

-- Pre-correction

-- Review, re-teach, and practice expectations

-- Provide opportunities for students to practice expected behavior and provide descriptive feedback

-- Other appropriate in-class disciplinary actions
+- Oral correction - Redirection - Proximity - Planned feedback - Pre-correction - Review, re-teach, and practice expectations - Provide opportunities for students to practice expected behavior and provide descriptive feedback - Other appropriate in-class disciplinary actions Teacher-student conference - Parent contact: note or telephone call to parent - Student-counselor conference - Detention (maintained by teacher) before or after school - Restriction of school-bus privileges by the bus operator

-- Teacher-student conference

-- Parent contact: note or telephone call to parent

-- Student-counselor conference

-- Detention (maintained by teacher) before or after school

-- Restriction of school-bus privileges by the bus operator

 - 1. Any staff member who observes a student violating class rules may correct the student. - 2.
 A record of the offenses and disciplinary actions should be maintained by the teacher or staff member on the appropriate form. - 3.
-The teacher should have a planned discussion with the student about a particular concern or behavior and develop a plan for resolving or changing it. - The teacher should discuss the misbehavior with the parent, 4. an administrator, or support personnel. - 5.
+The teacher should have a planned discussion with the student about a particular concern or behavior and develop a plan for resolving or changing it. - 4.
+The teacher should discuss the misbehavior with the parent, an administrator, or support personnel. - 5.
 Level I behavior violations and discipline options/responses are not limited to those provided.
-Serious or repeated violations may result in a more severe response or referral to Level II.
+Serious or repeated violations may result in a more severe response or referral to Level II. - 6.
+Before the principal or designee assigns a student under age 18 to detention outside regular school hours, notice shall be given to the student's parent/guardian to inform them of the reason for the detention and permit arrangements for necessary transportation.